h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 How can I debug my recipe?

 - The easiest way (for now) is to keep uploading it to the expert settings in Driverless AI until the recipe is accepted.
-- Another way is to make minimal changes, as shown in [this debugging example](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.8.7/transformers/how_to_debug_transformer.py) and use PyCharm or a similar Python debugger.
+- Another way is to make minimal changes, as shown in [this debugging example](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.0/transformers/how_to_debug_transformer.py) and use PyCharm or a similar Python debugger.

-### Recipe Made the Cut but Driverless and was not Used in the Experiment
+### Recipe Made the Cut to Driverless AI and was not Used in the Experiment

 You were able to successfully load your recipe to Driverless AI; however, your recipe was not used by Driverless AI, now what?
 Driverless AI takes best-fit recipes for your dataset, so if you don’t see your recipe being used, you can manually select your recipe when setting up your Experiment.